maarten-pennings/P2000/readme.md

 I retrieved a Philips P2000T from my attic, and started to investigate it.
 This document describes my findings.

-First getting to understand BASIC, quick look at my video options, detailing the BASIC cartridge.- [BASIC](#basic)
+Firstly, getting to understand BASIC, next a quick look at improving my video, next, detailing the BASIC cartridge.
-##Video
 I also tried to archive a P2000 program I wrote 40 years ago.

 ![P2000T](images/p2000t.jpg)

 Scroll down for an extensive [photo gallery](#photo-gallery).

 ## Contents